Vyral/base-template/_posts/2022-08-02-5-reasons-to-move-to-the-twin-cities.md

 Why do we run our business in the Twin Cities area?
 It’s simple: it’s an incredible place to live.
 If you’re considering relocating, we believe you should give the Twin Cities serious consideration, and today we’re sharing five reasons why:

 &nbsp; &nbsp; 1. &nbsp;**Minnesota is always at or near the top of best states to live in.** U.S. News and World Report ranked Minnesota as the second-best state in the whole country.
-Meanwhile, [Money Rates](www.moneyrates.com){: target="_blank" rel="noopener"} looked at median wages, cost of living, income tax, unemployment rate, and workplace safety to determine their best state, and Minnesota ranked third overall.
+Meanwhile, Money Rates looked at median wages, cost of living, income tax, unemployment rate, and workplace safety to determine their best state, and Minnesota ranked third overall.
 Do a Google search if you don’t believe us; Minnesota and the Twin Cities area are always near the top.&nbsp;

 &nbsp; &nbsp; 2.&nbsp;**You can experience the fullest of each season.** Our springs are green, our summers are beautiful, our falls are golden, and our winters are full of fun activities like skiing.&nbsp;